gonfva/gonfva.github.io/docs/blog/2026-01-30-optimistic/index.md

 **SPOILER ALERT**: Don't watch the video if you haven't seen [person of interest](https://en.wikipedia.org/wiki/Person_of_Interest_(TV_series)).

-I thought I would end with the end of the finale.
-It is great.
+I thought I would end with Person of Interest.
+The finale, if you've watched the whole series, is great.

 {{< youtube hdAH6SlN7B4 >}}

+Goosebumps.